 Upon revealing that they had purchased a near-100-acre development on the Dallas North Tollway for a brand new theme park and hotel residents attempted to push back against Universal’s plans citing concerns about traffic, aesthetics, and crime risks amongst other things.

-Yesterday, however, on Tuesday, March 7, City of Frisco council members and the city’s zoning commission officially approved the project meaning the enormous Universal theme park will be coming to Frisco by 2026.
+This past March, however, City of Frisco council members and the city’s zoning commission officially approved the project meaning the enormous Universal theme park will be coming to Frisco by 2026.

 The enormous 97-acre site by Universal Parks & Resorts will be “a one-of-a-kind theme park, unlike any other in the world, specifically designed to inspire fun for families with young children” according to the official release on friscotexas.gov.

 Designed to be more intimate and engaging for younger audiences there will be the usual family-friendly attractions, interactive shows, character meet and greets, unique merchandise, and an array of fun food venues as well as plazas, water features, ponds, and an adjacent themed hotel.